critmcdonald/javascript-charts/README.md

-# Introduction to Javascript charts using Highcharts
+# Introduction to Javascript charts using Google Charts

 By Christian McDonald | Data Visualization